 What brings us to yoga?

-Yoga is an ancient, sophisticated system for achieving radiant physical health, superb mental clarity and therefore peace of mind, as well as spiritual insight and understanding.
+Yoga is an ancient, sophisticated system for achieving radiant physical health, superb mental clarity, peace of mind and spiritual insight and understanding.
 It is a complete system for total psychosomatic-spiritual health.
-It’s a way of learning to live in happy harmony with life.
+It is a way of learning to live in happy harmony with life.

 The benefits of yoga